rooting-company/roxana/README.md

 - **roxana.business.response-strategy:** Defines how the user's message will be formated in the rest responses.
 There are four options that you can use:

-  * **FULLY:** It basically returns the translated message and everything used to compose it, such as the language, the parameters and key.
+  * **FULLY:** It basically returns the translated message and everything used to compose it, such as language, parameters and key.

     This is very useful to debug how the messages are composed in development environment or when you wish that the consumer of the api make them own internationalization based on yours.